20 Jan 4 Ways Digital Coaching Enhances Learning

 1. Who is the expert?
 The learner is considered the expert in their own context.
 The ‘coach’ makes no assumptions about them and does not assume to know better.

 2. Who sets the learning outcomes?
 Although each program is designed with broader learning outcomes in mind, the user is encouraged to choose their own learning path and arrive at their own unique insights and learning outcomes.
-This makes the learning personalized and meaningful to the individual.
+This makes the learning personalized and meaningful to the individual and helps to activate behavior change.

 3. Information or experience?
 The platform uses expert-curated information, applied to the learner’s context, to coach the user.